FusionAuth/fusionauth-site/DocsDevREADME.md

 - Don't abbreviate FusionAuth, use the full name.
 - When you have a list of values, use this phrase to prefix it: "The possible values are:"
 - Use single backticks when specifying a value that is not a field.
+- Never use the term GUID, it's always UUID

 For blog posts:
 - Indent all code with two spaces per level.